IBM/watsonx-data-introduction/docs/wxd-accesscontrol.md

     * Username: watsonx
     * Password: watsonx.data

 Your watsonx.data UI should now display `watsonx`.
+Note how you have less components in the Infrastructure summary.

 ![Browser](wxd-images/watsonx-user-watsonx.png)